sribru/sribru.github.io/_pages/cv.md

 Work experience
 ======
 * Undergraduate Research Assistant at Laboratory for AI,Robotics and Automation (06/2021 - 06/2022)
-  * Univesirty of California Davis
   * Built telescopic retractable wing subsystem for power-efficient quadcopter drones increased with flight time.
   * Performed structural and FEA analysis on new iterations of telescoping wing subsystem using Solidwork.

 * Undergraduate Research Assistant at cyber human physical systems lab (03/2021 - 12/2021)
-  * Univesirty of California Davis
   * Designed drones for environmental scientists to study the impact of wildfires on human health and gaseous pollutant concentration and quantitative aerosol distribution from burning events.
   * Manufactured the air pollutant sensor compartment and landing legs of chassis for drone using Solidworks.